MvKaio/sample_it/README.md

 ### Front-end Server

+The frontend is located in the folder `webapp`, all the commands should be ran inside this folder.
-Just execute `npm run dev`.
+To install the webapp's dependencies, run `npm install`.
+Then, execute `npm run dev`.
 The website will be running at `localhost:5173`.

 ## Developers